 - 1. Access ASO. - 2.
-Select a scenario, and then, in the workspace, select the Actions tab.
-The Actions section appears, displaying a list of available actions.
+Select a scenario, and then, in the workspace, select the $\boldsymbol{Actions}$ tab.

 Note: Actions will only appear in the grid if the attached asset strategy is not in a draft state.

 3. In the row for the action that you want to search for resources, select the link in the Resource Usage column.